‘RHOC’ Star Heather Dubrow Out For Season 12: Are Vicki Gunvalson And Kelly Dodd The Reason Why?

 Heather Dubrow is leaving the show after an explosive Season 11.
 The drama got so heated that many of the women are no longer speaking to Vicki Gunvalson, while Dubrow’s feud with Dodd never got resolved.

 “I’m really grateful for everything that Housewives has given me,” Dubrow continued.”But I have to say, given the climate of what’s going on with the cast, I would probably have to think about it a little bit.
 My knee-jerk reaction [is] I want to come back, yes.
-I would absolutely love to come back for season 12.”
+I would absolutely love to come back for Season 12.”

 As fans will recall, Dubrow, Dodd, and Gunvalson exchanged heated words last year.
 Towards the end of season, Dodd bashed Dubrow for being a “puppet master” to the other women on the show.
 The comments came after a dramatic fight between the ladies on the cast trip to Ireland.